bcairns/silverstripe-publishwithme/README.md

 Lets imagine that you have a staff profiles page where each staff member is a DataObject in a has_many relation.
 Without any versioning edits to a staff member would be published immediately breaking workflow approval processes and breaking the draft, publish and history functionality of Silverstripe.
 Or if they did have the Versioned extension they would need to be published independantly from the page which complicates workflow.
 This module allows those edits to be published when the page is published.
 Also supports un-publishing, revert to live and history rollback with the page.
 This allows objects to behave as if they are part of the page.

+## Changes in Fork
+* FIXED: If a new draft of a parent is saved first, and then a child object is edited after, and then finally the page is published, the child will have a LastEdited date later than the parent, making it fail to show up in History when viewing that parent version. (parent's LastEdited date is now updated in _versions on Publish)

 ## Usage ##
 Add the PublishWithMe extension to your page (or parent DataObject):
 ```